Jack Haley Jr.

-John Joseph Haley III (October 25, 1933 – April 21, 2001), known as Jack Haley Jr., was an American director, producer and writer, and a two-time recipient of the Emmy Award.
+John Joseph Haley III (October 25, 1933 – April 21, 2001), known as Jack Haley, Jr., was an American director, producer, and writer, and a two-time Emmy Award recipient.
 His credits include directing the 1974 compilation film That's Entertainment!.

-He was the second husband of Liza Minnelli, daughter of Judy Garland, who had starred with his father in The Wizard of Oz.
+On September 15, 1974 Haley married Liza Minnelli, the daughter of Judy Garland and director Vincente Minnelli.
+Garland starred with his father, Jack Haley, in The Wizard of Oz.

 Early life

-Haley was born on October 25, 1933 in Los Angeles, the son of actor/comedian Jack Haley and his wife Florence.
+Haley was born on October 25, 1933, in Los Angeles, the son of Florence and Jack Haley, an actor and comedian.
+He attended Loyola Marymount University, and later studied filmmaking at USC and UCLA.

 Career

+With David Wolper, Haley produced the original run of Biography from 1961 to 1962.
+He co-wrote, directed and produced Hollywood and the Stars, which was broadcast on NBC during the 1963-1964 television season.

-As a producer, Haley was responsible for compilations and documentaries about film history, including Hollywood and the Stars (1963-1964), That's Entertainment!
+As a producer, Haley was responsible for compilations and documentaries about film history, including That's Entertainment!
 (1974), That's Dancing!
-(1985) and The Wonderful Wizard of Oz: 50 Years of Magic, narrated by Angela Lansbury.
+(1985) and The Wonderful Wizard of Oz: 50 Years of Magic (1990), narrated by Angela Lansbury.
 Haley's other credits include producer and executive producer of Academy Awards presentation shows.
 He directed the 1970 film Norwood and the 1971 film The Love Machine.

-With David Wolper, Haley produced the original run of Biography from 1961 to 1962.
+Unreleased footage shot while he was married to Liza Minnelli is featured in the 2024 documentary, Liza: A Truly Terrific Absolutely True Story.

 Death

-Haley developed respiratory failure and died on April 21, 2001 in Santa Monica, California.
+Haley died of respiratory failure on April 21, 2001, in Santa Monica, California.
 He is buried in Culver City's Holy Cross Cemetery.

+After his death, his former wife stated, "Jack was the first one to remind the general public of our heritage.
+America's royalty is our entertainers, who have given so much to the world."